LukeMS/keltor/rst/index.rst

 Other Places
 #############

-While the focus thus far has been the Middle Lands of Keltor there is more to the World.
+While the focus thus far has been the `Middle Lands`_ of `Keltor`_ there is more to the World.
 This section is here to give a rough idea of the lands beyond Keltor's Middle Lands.

 Keltor
 *******

-In addition to the Middle Lands there are two other main sections of Keltor.
+In addition to the `Middle Lands`_ there are two other main sections of Keltor.
 The `Northern Wilds`_ and the Hot Lands.

 The `Northern Wilds`_ are known as the Ice Kingdom or Winter's Kingdom by their inhabitants.
 They are mostly nomadic tribes of humans and they are hardy; possessing a rich culture and history.
-Their lives are hard but they relish it and believe themselves stronger then the soft southerners of the Middle Lands.
+Their lives are hard but they relish it and believe themselves stronger then the soft southerners of the `Middle Lands`_.
 In general, they are content to live their lives out of sight of the `Winter Wall`_ and its Winter Guard.
 They are happy to let the Middle Landers wallow in ignorance behind their wall as they have done for the better part of the last four-hundred years.

 The Hot Lands is a name used exclusively by Middle Landers that know no better.
 Its inhabitants name it the Southern Kingdoms or, more commonly, the Spice Kingdoms.
-These lands see regular trade with the Middle Lands by sea and by trade route in the `Great Desert`_, which they call the Dry Land.
+These lands see regular trade with the `Middle Lands`_ by sea and by trade route in the `Great Desert`_, which they call the Dry Land.
 The Spice Kingdoms are known for spices of all kinds but salt is their greatest export by volume.
 In the far south and west there is rumored to be a massive, dark, jungle said to hold secrets of a lost kingdom and giant lizards larger then a manor.
-The south has been greatly romanticized by those in the Middle Lands and is know for its beautiful and exotic cities as well as art and high culture.
+The south has been greatly romanticized by those in the `Middle Lands`_ and is know for its beautiful and exotic cities as well as art and high culture.
 Bards of this land are well liked.

 The population of Keltor, as a whole, is primarily human however, all the races have an indigenous population somewhere in Keltor.
-The elves have tribes in the Middle Lands, the Ice Kingdom, the Dry Land and the Spice Kingdoms.
+The elves have tribes in the `Middle Lands`_, the Ice Kingdom, the Dry Land and the Spice Kingdoms.
 There are small dwarven cities found in most of the mountain ranges of Keltor.
 Gnomes and halflings can be found in villages located in some of the remote hills and vales scattered around Keltor.
 Orcish tribes roam all the wilderness lands with equal fervor.

 Rektor
 *******

 Is a land of mountains and hills that is dominated by dwarves.
 There are substantial numbers of humans and gnomes living there as well.
 As a group, the people of Rektor seem to prefer staying close to home.
 Dwarven metal work is second to none and the work done by the dwarves of Rektor is believed better than "common" dwarven works.
-The gnomish City of Steam, found here, is legendary across the Middle Lands and beyond.
+The gnomish City of Steam, found here, is legendary across the `Middle Lands`_ and beyond.

 Soltor